Regional power: North America

-The United States is the primary geopolitical force in North America, and is considered the contemporary sole superpower globally.
+The United States is the primary geopolitical force in North America, and is widely considered as the sole contemporary superpower globally.
 It dominates the region so heavily that its neighbors, Canada and Mexico, both middle powers in the region, are generally not considered regional powers.
 Despite having a large enough economy to be a member of the G7, Canada is not a regional power for two reasons.
 It is militarily secure as a result of U.S. hegemony, and has become financially comfortable by its dependence on, and deep integration with, a robust U.S. economy.
 Mexico is an emerging power which could probably be viewed as a regional power if grouped with Latin America, or a definite regional power if considered in either Middle America or in Hispanic America due to its economic size and diverse cultural heritages.
 However, similar to Canada, Mexican economy is highly reliant on the U.S. with about 80% of its exports shipping to the U.S. alone.